This guide will make your search for the perfect kitesurfing wetsuit simple.

 Our selection of kitesurfing wetsuits for men

-If you’re on the hunt for a kitesurf wetsuit that’s comfortable and unrestrictive, the O’Neill Psycho-Freak should be right up your street.
+If you’re on the hunt for a kitesurf wetsuit that’s comfortable and unrestrictive, the O’Neill Psycho-Tech should be right up your street.
 It’s made using the brand’s exclusive ‘Technobutter’ fabric which is designed to allow total freedom of movement (which also makes it gloriously easy to put on and take off).

 The Technobutter Firewall material covers the chest and back, which helps to protect from extra wind chill and serves to keep you super toasty.
 Hydrophobic neoprene ensures water stays outside of the suit without leaking in; and the quick-dry properties and light foam rubber core keeps the suit from feeling bulky or absorbing water.